JupiterOne-Archives/docs-old/rcas/20210309-cognito-outage.md

     -   There was not significant action that could be taken to rectify the issue faster.
     -   Customers were actively trying to use the product while the outage occurred.
-    -   Customers reported that their automation broken because they were unable to access J1 APIs via API keys.
+    -   Customers reported their automations broken because they were unable to access J1 APIs via API keys.

 *   Where did we get lucky?